nightwarriorftw/signals/README.md

 ## :beginner: About

-A simple project to demonstrate how to signals in django Please refer my blog for more details :)
+A simple project to demonstrate how to signals in django.

+Please refer my blog for more details :)

 ## :wrench: Development